Backendpapa-school/Head-first-android-development/Activity/README.md

 4. The reset button to set the watch back to 0

 ### Create new project
-Create a new project in Android studio and naming the application Stopwatch, set the minumum SDK to API 21. we are developing as usual with kotlin and created withan empty activity.
+Create a new project in Android studio and naming the application **Stopwatch**, set the minumum SDK to API 21. we are developing as usual with kotlin and created withan empty activity.

 ### String resource for the text label
 we added the string labels for the three button into the strings.xml